Version 3.13.1 (Changelog)

 The global context of space weather is provided in form of:

-To access Swarm data you simply sign up (register) as a user by providing user profile information such as username, email and optionally title, country, institution and an executive description of the the project in which your Swarm data is being used.
+To access Swarm data you simply sign up (register) as a user by providing user profile information such as username, email and optionally title, country, institution and an executive description of the project in which your Swarm data is being used.

-Log in using your preferred social provider:
+Log in using your preferred social provider or directly with your account credentials.

 Feedback and ideas are very welcome, feel free to contact us under firstname.lastname@example.org.